 Laparoscopic fundoplication, first performed by Dr. Rudolph Nissen, is the minimally invasive surgical technique for wrapping the fundus around the LES and the lower part of the esophagus in order to strengthen the LES’ closing function.

 The toupet procedure is a fundoplication that can be done for patients who may not be candidates for the other procedures.

-With their vast surgical training, our high-specialized physicians are extremely knowledgeable and capable.
+With their vast surgical training, our physicians are extremely knowledgeable and capable.
 More importantly, they have performed thousands of anti-reflux surgical procedures, giving them not just the ability to determine the most appropriate, effective technique but, also, the experience to achieve best possible surgical outcomes.